saarangp/digipot_setup/README.md

 ### General Overview

-In this repo there is the `.ino` file for the Arduino code, as well as jupyter notebooks for acquiring, and analyzing the data.
+In this repo there are the `.ino` file for the Arduino code, as well as jupyter notebooks for acquiring, and analyzing the data.
 This readme should give an indepth guide to using these tools to rapidly acquire load conditioned backscatter modulation.

 ### Getting Started